Last Updated on November 17, 2025 by Sam

-The Jodd Fairs Night Market is arguably one of the best night markets in Bangkok, located in the Rama 9 neighbourhood.
-Home to over 700 different stalls, the market has plenty to offer from food to drinks to clothes.
-The market is easily accessible via public transport, and is a great place to head for some dinner and drinks while you’re in Bangkok.
-It’s one of our favourite spots in the city – which is why it’s included on our four day Bangkok itinerary!
-Find out everything you need to know about the Jodd Fairs Night Market below.
+Jodd Fairs Night Market is arguably one of the best night markets in Bangkok.
+Located in Rama 9, it’s home to over 700 different stalls and has plenty to offer, from food and drinks to clothing.
+The market is easily accessible via public transport and has a more lively vibe compared to the cityβs floating markets, like Khlong Lat Mayom and Taling Chan.
+It’s one of our favourite spots in the city, which is why it’s included on our four-day Bangkok itinerary!
+Find out everything you need to know about Jodd Fairs Night Market below.

 Jodd Fairs Night Market Opening Hours

-The Jodd Fairs Night Market is open from 4pm until midnight every day of the week.
-Although the market opens at 4pm, we recommend arriving a bit later when it starts to get busier so that you can enjoy the atmosphere.
+Jodd Fairs Night Market is open from 4:00 PM until midnight every day of the week.
+Although the market opens at 4:00 PM, we recommend arriving a bit later when it starts to get busier to soak up more of the atmosphere.

 The Jodd Fairs Night Market is located just a short walk from the Phra Ram 9 MRT Station, which is located on the MRT Blue Line.
 This makes it easily accessible from a number of stations in central Bangkok including Sukhumvit Station, Lumphini Station and Si Lom Station, all of which are also located on the MRT Blue Line.

-If you aren’t located near a station on the Blue Line then you will need to either change lines or potentially do part of your journey via the BTS Skytrain.
-Google Maps is a useful tool to figure out the best route for you to take, as you can ask it to plan a route from your current location to Jodd Fairs Night Market using public transport.
+If you aren’t located near a station on the Blue Line, you’ll need to either change lines or potentially do part of your journey via the BTS Skytrain.
+Google Maps is a useful tool to figure out the best route for you to take, as you can use it to plan a route from your current location to Jodd Fairs Night Market using public transport.

-If you do plan on taking a taxi, we recommend booking via either the Grab or Bolt app.
-This way you know the price before you book the taxi, and if you book via Grab then you can also pay by card – so you can save your cash to spend at the market!
+If you do take a taxi, we recommend booking via either the Grab or Bolt app.
+This way, you know the price before you book the taxi.
+If you book via Grab, you can also pay by card, so you can save your cash to spend at the market.

-There is plenty to see and do at the Jodd Fairs Night Market, with over 700 different stalls to visit.
-Every stall has something slightly different to offer, whether it’s food, drink, clothes, or something else!
+There’s plenty to see and do at Jodd Fairs Night Market, with more than 700 different stalls to visit.
+Every stall has something slightly different to offer, whether it’s food, drink, clothes, or something else.

 One of the best things to do at Jodd Fairs is to sample some of the great food on offer.
-There are hundreds of food stalls, so it’s possible to find a range of food from skewered meat to Thai curries to Korean dishes, as well as a variety of other international dishes and street food.
+There are hundreds of food stalls, so it’s possible to find a range of options from skewered meats and Thai curries to Korean cuisine, as well as a variety of other international dishes and street food.

 At the front of Jodd Fairs there is also a bar area, with a few different bars serving drinks and a large seating area.
 This is a great spot to enjoy some food and drink whilst soaking up the market’s atmosphere, and in the evenings there is often live music here too.